FOREX-Euro holds breath on Italy, draws support from German deal

 Bank of Japan Governor Haruhiko Kuroda said the BOJ would consider an exit from its ultra-easy monetary policy if it met its inflation target in the next fiscal year from April 2019.

-Traders will be looking at confirmation hearings in parliament of two nominees for BOJ Deputy Governors, the bank’s executive director Masayoshi Amamiya and Waseda University professor Masazumi Wakatabe.
+Traders will be looking at confirmation hearing in the parliament by two nominees for BOJ Deputy Governors, Masazumi Wakatabe and Masayoshi Amamiya.
+(Editing by Kim Coghill and Sam Holmes)

-Also on radar are China’s National People’s Congress (NPC), which kicked off its annual meetings on Monday, and U.S. ISM non-manufacturing index for February, due later in the day.

-Reporting by Hideyuki Sano and Tomo Uetake; Editing by Kim Coghill and Sam Holmes